david-fried/Analyzing-Budget-And-Election-Data/README.md

-#David Fried
+David Fried
-#Data Science Bootcamp
+Data Science Bootcamp
-#6/20/20
+6/20/20

-Demonstrated knowledge of Python: Nested for loops and conditionals Conditional Formatting
+Demonstrated knowledge of Python:

-Code Snippet:
+For loops and conditions
+File input and output
+Formatting

+*Please see My_First_Python_Program to get a better understanding of my Python knowledge (over 1,300 lines of code).